Church Live Streaming Statistics – Trends in Streaming Virtual Services for 2025

 - 47% of people do not abandon in-person services for virtual alternatives

-As you can see, live streaming church services fills a void for people who cannot or do not wish to attend in-person services, but it doesn’t necessarily lower in-person attendance.
+As you can see, live-streaming church services fill a void for people who cannot or do not wish to attend in-person services, but it doesn’t necessarily lower in-person attendance.

 Conclusion